 The IRS allows you to deduct from your taxable income a capital loss, for example, from a stock or other investment that has lost money.
 Here are the ground rules:

 - An investment loss has to be realized.
 In other words, you need to have sold your stock to claim a deduction.
 You can’t simply write off losses because the stock is worth less than when you bought it.

 - You can deduct your loss against capital gains.
 Any taxable capital gain – an investment gain – realized in that tax year can be offset with a capital loss from that year or one carried forward from a prior year.
 If your losses exceed your gains, you have a net loss.

 - Your net losses offset ordinary income.
 No capital gains?
 Your claimed capital losses will come off your taxable income, reducing your tax bill.

 - Your maximum net capital loss in any tax year is $3,000.
 The IRS limits your net loss to $3,000 (for individuals and married filing jointly) or $1,500 (for married filing separately).

 - Any unused capital losses are rolled over to future years.
 If you exceed the $3,000 threshold for a given year, don’t worry.
 You can claim the loss in future years or use it to offset future gains, and the losses do not expire.

 - You can reduce any amount of taxable capital gains as long as you have gross losses to offset them.
-For example, if you have a $20,000 loss and a $16,000 gain, you can claim the maximum deduction of $3,000 on this year’s taxes, and the remaining $1,000 loss next year.
+For example, if you have a $20,000 loss and a $16,000 gain, you can claim the maximum deduction of $3,000 on this year’s taxes, and the remaining $1,000 loss in a future year.
 Again, for any year the maximum allowed net loss is $3,000.

 - The last day to realize a loss for the current calendar year is the final trading day of the year.
 That day might be December 31, but it may be earlier, depending on the calendar.